martinjunior/emo/README.md

 .btn { ... }
 ```

-Three property/value combinations are required: name, category and description.
+Two property/value combinations are required: name and category.
 Property/value combinations can be added at will.

 ```scss
 /*